Send the link below via email or IMCopy

 One way to extract tidal energy would be to build tide farms, just like wind

-1. the rules for laying out a sensible tide farm are similar to those for wind farms, and
+1. the rules for building a tide farm are similar to those for wind farms, and

 2. that the efficiency of the tide turbines will be like that of the best wind turbines.